smohiudd/smohiudd.github.io/_posts/2019-01-18-calgary-trees.markdown

 This is my first attempt at using R for data analysis.
 After mostly using Python + Pandas, it was interesting to test out a different workflow and syntax.
 Overall, I found R effective in processing large datasets.
 It was also very useful in rendering tiles and facet grids, something that’s a little challenging in Python using Matplotlib.
 I usually use the Shapely package in Python for my geospatial analysis.
 Sf for R (a new package that is still gaining traction in the R community) was just as simple to use for geospatial analysis.
 The real winner in my opinion was ggplot2.
 The ease of graphing was amazing and something I will definitely come back to in the future.

-Here is the [link](https://github.com/smohiudd/calgary-trees) the github repo.
+Here is a [link](https://github.com/smohiudd/calgary-trees) to the github repo.

 [open_data]:https://data.calgary.ca/Environment/Public-Trees/tfs4-3wwa